-one still obtains the effect (Fig.~\ref{subfig23}) with the same probabilities as in Eq.~\eqref{probabilities}.
-This indicates that, if we take $\rho^{\prime}$ to be the excited state, the phenomenon is not caused by intrinsically quantum-mechanical effects, since the coherences play no role in the jump probabilities of this state.

-In the opposite regime, $T \gg 0$, the same idea governs the behavior of the two states.
-However, since another jump operator now plays a role in the dynamics, the probabilities for the first jump to occur in a time interval $\delta t$ change to
+In the opposite regime $T \gg 0$, the same idea governs the behavior of the two states.
+However, since another jump operator now plays a role in the dynamics, the probabilities that the first jump occurs in a time interval $\delta t$ change to

 and $\rho^{\prime}$ will, on average, undergo more jumps before the first jump of $\rho$.